Masao Abe: Training

-Abe's father was a medical doctor, his mother a practitioner of Pure Land Jōdo Shinshū Buddhism, from whom came his early faith in Amida Buddha.
+Abe's father was a medical doctor, his mother a practitioner of Jōdo Shinshū Pure Land Buddhism, from whom came his early faith in Amida Buddha.
 Born in Osaka, Abe was the third of six children.
 His higher education began at Osaka Municipal University, where he studied Economics and Law.
 For four years during the late 1930s he worked in a business office at a private trading company in neighboring Kobe.
 Yet Abe was seriously troubled by an ongoing personal crisis, which stemmed from the perceived conflict: rationality versus faith in the Amida of Pure Land Buddhism.
 This conflict he thought he could conclusively resolve in favor of faith through the study of philosophy, by which he could overcome objections posed by reason.

-Abe entered Kyoto University in April 1942.
+Abe entered Kyoto Imperial University in April 1942.
 It was a courageous step, as he changed career direction in mid-stream, exceptional in Japanese life, yet even more so considering the current political situation.
 He studied Western philosophy under Hajime Tanabe.
 Also, Abe studied Zen under the direction of Shin'ichi Hisamatsu, a philosophy professor at Kyoto University and a lay practitioner of the Rinzai school.
 Guided by Hisamatsu, Abe worked with others to revitalize Buddhist youth organization at Kyoto University throughout the 1940s.
-Professor Hisamatsu challenged Abe's quasi-theistic faith in Amida Buddha; instead Hisamatsu became for Abe a vital religious model, of a rigorous adherent of Sunyata (which may be called emptiness) as an ultimate reality.
+Professor Hisamatsu challenged Abe's quasi-theistic faith in Amida Buddha; instead Hisamatsu became for Abe a vital religious model, of a rigorous adherent of Śūnyatā (which may be called Emptiness) as an ultimate reality.
 In consequence, Abe came to understand Amida Buddha as a sacred fiction.

 Abe's spiritual progression under Hisamatsu was complex and dialectical.
 Hisamatsu taught that the revered image of Amida Buddha was but a stage on the way to realizing a "formless" Buddha, whereby one could awaken to one's True Self.
 Nonetheless Abe first reacted to Hisamatsu by coming to discover and experience an infinite grace from the Amida Buddha.
 Abe's profound quest continued.
 In December 1951, during a group Zen sitting at the Reiun Temple of the Myōshin-ji in Kyoto, Abe personally challenged Hisamatsu, screaming to him, "Is that the True Self?"
 Hisamatsu replied, "That's the True Self."
 Thereafter Abe entered an intense phase and struggled with the view that "It's all a lie!" (which he cried out while dousing himself with a bucket of ice water at a subsequent group sitting).
-He agonized over the seeming proximity of the Deity and the devil, and with his own complicity.
+He agonized over the seeming proximity of the deity and the devil, and with his own complicity.
 Finally, Abe told Hisamatsu, "I just cannot find any place where I can stand."
 Hisamatsu told him, "Stand right at that place where there is nowhere to stand."

-Along this way Abe confronted, and managed to distinguish and overcome, a "positive nihilism" associated with the secular, irreligious philosopher Frederich Nietzsche.
+Along this way Abe confronted, and managed to distinguish and overcome, a "positive nihilism" associated with the irreligious philosopher Friedrich Nietzsche.
 Reflecting on his life development, Abe acknowledged the crucial role of Shin'ichi Hisamatsu in his spiritual formation.
 "Without him I am not what I am."